 Every day when we rise from our beds, we are to take up our cross.
-We take up obedience.
-We take up sacrifice.
-We take up rejection.
-We take up death…the death of our former selves and former ways and sometimes the death of our freedom and rights or even physical death…all for the sake of Jesus.
+We are to take up obedience.
+We are to take up sacrifice.
+We are to take up rejection.
+We are to take up death…the death of our former selves and former ways and sometimes the death of our freedom and rights or even physical death…all for the sake of Jesus.

 Jesus humbled Himself when He took on human flesh and came to live the life of perfect obedience in our place.
 He who was fully God gave up the glories of heaven to become fully human.
 And, then He took up a cross and the shameful death of a rejected criminal to pay for our sins and shortcomings.
 He was perfectly surrendered to the will of the Father and anyone who would follow Him must humble themselves, die to their own way, and surrender themselves as Christ did.

 Though he was God, He did not think of equality with God as something to cling to.
 Instead, He gave up His divine privileges; He took the humble position of a slave and was born as a human being.
 When He appeared in human form, He humbled himself in obedience to God and died a criminal’s death on a cross.
 Philippians 2:6-8